tony-aw/broadcast/README.md

-The ‘broadcast’ package performs “broadcasting”, which can do the above, but **faster**, **without unnecessary copies**, and scalable to arrays of any size (up to 16 dimensions), like so:
+The ‘broadcast’ package performs “broadcasting”, which can do the above, but **faster**, **without unnecessary copies**, and scalable to arrays of any size (up to 16 dimensions).
+Like so:

 ``` r
 bc.num(x, y, "+")